How To Maximize Your Self-pour Venue Sales

 Many restaurants began offering take-home dinner kits to customers, allowing them to make dinner at home and enjoy their favorite restaurant’s meals even during the pandemic.

-This offering can continue post-pandemic for those who would prefer to eat at home, rather than go out to eat.
+This offering can continue for those who would prefer to eat at home, rather than go out to eat.
 Take-home kits work with a variety of meals, particularly with simpler dishes like pizza and pasta, but there is no limit!
 You provide customers with the ingredients and directions, and they can still enjoy your restaurant’s food and have some fun while doing it!

-How To Execute It: Launch a simplified program, starting with only 3 options for Dinner Kits in a given week.
+How To Execute It: Launch a simplified program, starting with only 3 options for dinner kits in a given week.
 This way, you can track your success and determine if you should add more options later on.
 You want to utilize the power of social media and place signage around your establishment to spread awareness about this new and fun service.

 2. Growlers & Crowlers To-Go

-Even though dine-in is almost back to normal, there’s no better way to enjoy your favorite brewski than from the comfort of your home.
+There’s no better way to enjoy your favorite brewski than from the comfort of your home.
 By offering growlers to-go, not only will customers want to stop by and get their favorite beers or wine but they also want to support their favorite local businesses.
 Fresh beers and wines from the tap are unbeatable.
 Offering a growler or a crowler to-go enables your customers to enjoy the benefits of their favorite fresh beverages while allowing them to consume them comfortably in their homes.

 How To Execute It: Have your customers fill up the growler themselves at the beverage wall, or your staff can fill it up for them.
 We recommend you offer a discount for customers that are filling up the entire growler.
 The most common way to do this is by taking a certain amount off (for example, $5 off) or giving a percentage sale.